-Filmmakers need to get a good, rock-solid understanding of how film distribution works.
-Successful filmmakers – and by that I mean filmmakers who successfully recoup their budget and repay investors, are the ones who develop a distribution strategy before they embark on the filmmaking process, and sometimes before they write the script.
+Filmmakers need to get a good, rock-solid understanding of film distribution basics.
+Successful filmmakers (by that I mean filmmakers who successfully recoup their budget and repay investors) are the ones who develop a distribution strategy before they embark on the filmmaking process, and sometimes before they write the script.

 I have been meeting filmmakers, sales agents and distributors since 1993 at the Raindance Film Festival.
-In 2011, nearly 30% of the features or feature documentaries screened found a distribution deal following their festival screening.
-Although I am not privvy to the fine details of their specific deals, I do have a pretty good idea how things are shaping up in a very competitive marketplace.
+Since then nearly 30% of the features or feature documentaries screened found a distribution deal following their festival screening.
+Although I am not privy to the fine details of their specific deals, I do have a pretty good idea how things are shaping up in a very competitive marketplace.

 1. Forget the global deal.
 Split rights is where deals are at